hdekk/portfolio-workshop/README.md

 This cheatsheet is also useful: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

 ## Creating a repository
-Use the pulldown next to the "+" on the top right corner of the screen
+Use the pulldown next to the "+" on the top right corner of the screen.

 ## Exercise
 This exercise uses a demo project from Project TIER.
 Download the files from here: https://www.projecttier.org/tier-protocol/demo-project/.
 We will discuss why the demo project is organized the way it is.